-I finally took my bookkeeping paperless, and scan paper invoices with the Microsoft Lens app on my phone.
-The app works great but doesn’t do OCR, meaning the text of the scans is not searchable.
+I finally took my bookkeeping paperless, and scan paper invoices with the Microsoft Lens mobile app.
+This works but Lens doesn’t OCR the photo, meaning the text of the scans is not searchable.
 It would be nice to find the scanned PDF when searching for a word contained in the text.

-Scanned PDFs can be made searchable by adding a layer of text over the background image.
-The text layer positions the characters over the image so it looks like you can select the words in the image by highlighting them.
-To extract the text from an image we need an OCR program.
-The OCR program will try to guess the characters found in the image.
-Tesseract is such a free and open-source software that can detect text in an image.
+Scanned PDFs can be made searchable by adding a layer of text over the actual image.
+The text layer positions the characters over the image so it looks like you can select the words in the scan by highlighting them.
+To extract the text from an image we need OCR software.
+The OCR program will guess the characters found in the image.
+Tesseract is free and open-source software that can detect text in an image.

 Tesseract can not read PDFs, nor does it clean the images before attempting to extract the text.
-Scanned PDFs are often skewed with black bands on the sides which can make it harder for Tesseract to do interpret the text. pdfsandwich is a command-line tool that combines unpaper, to straighten and clean the PDFs, and Tesseract in a single package.
+Scanned PDFs are often skewed with black bands on the sides which can make it harder for Tesseract to interpret the text. pdfsandwich is command-line software that combines unpaper (to straighten and clean the PDFs), ImageMagick (for image manipulation), and Tesseract in a single package.
 The end result is a “sandwiched PDF” with the scanned image as the bottom layer and the OCRed text on the top.
 All without touching Adobe Acrobat!

 It’s important to specify the language of the document as it greatly improves the text recognition.
 Run pdfsandwich with the -list_langs flag to list the available language codes (see the Tesseract documentation to install extra languages).
 These 3 letter language codes can be passed to pdfsandwich to improve the text parsing, even multiple languages in the same document.